adlnet/xAPI-Spec/xAPI-Communication.md

 * `404 Not Found` - Indicates the requested resource was not found.
-May be returned by any method that returns a uniquely identified resource, for instance, any State or Agent Profile or Activity Profile Resource call targeting a specific document, or the method to retrieve a single Statement.
+May be returned by any method that returns a uniquely identified resource, for instance, any State or Agent Profile or Activity Profile Resource request targeting a specific document, or the method to retrieve a single Statement.

-* `409 Conflict` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State Resource, Agent Profile or Activity Profile Resource calls, or in the Statement PUT or POST calls.
+* `409 Conflict` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State Resource, Agent Profile or Activity Profile Resource requests, or in the Statement PUT or POST calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

-* `412 Precondition Failed` - Indicates an error condition due to a failure of a precondition posted with the request, in the case of State or Agent Profile or Activity Profile API calls.
+* `412 Precondition Failed` - Indicates an error condition due to a failure of a precondition posted with the request, in the case of State or Agent Profile or Activity Profile API requests.
 See Section [6.3 Concurrency](#concurrency) for more details.

 * `413 Request Entity Too Large` - Indicates that the LRS has rejected the Statement or document because its size (or the size of an Attachment included in the request) is larger than the maximum allowed by the LRS.

-* `429 Too Many Requests` - Indicates that the LRS has rejected the request because it has received too many requests from the client or set of credentials in a given amount of time.
+* `429 Too Many Requests` - Indicates that the LRS has rejected the request because it has received too many requests from the Client or set of credentials in a given amount of time.

 * `500 Internal Server Error` - Indicates a general error condition, typically an unexpected exception in processing on the server.